MichaelUnger/GalacticMagneticFieldUF23/README.md

 ## Usage

 All the relevant code is in the UF23Field class.
-The magnetic field of the base model at a certain position can be obtained as
+The magnetic field of e.g. the `base` model at a certain position can be obtained as
 ```C++
 const UF23Field uf23Field(UF23Field::base);
 const Vector3 position(1, 3, 2);